vleague2/bamazon/README.md

 # Bamazon

-This app contains two different levels of functionality.
+This app contains three different levels of functionality.
 Bamazon is a database of products that customers can purchase.

 ## Customer View
 As a customer, the user will see a table of the items available.